gambling-advocate/qbb2022-answers/week1-homework/README.md

 meh = np.count_nonzero(zero)
 ```

 1.4 did it, code uploaded in question1_4.py and histograms.
+I got about 8 bp not covered